This post may contain affiliate links. Read my disclosure policy.

 Kentucky Hot Brown Grilled Cheese Sandwich

-- 2 Tbsp grated pecorino romano cheese (can substitute parmesan)
+- 1/2 cup + 2 Tablespoons grated pecorino romano cheese, divided (can substitute parmesan)

 - 1 cup shredded sharp white cheddar cheese

-- 8 slices of your favorite sandwich bread (I used whole wheat for the family, and gluten free for myself)
+- 8 slices of your favorite sandwich bread (white, whole wheat, and gluten free bread are all fine)

 - Cook the sandwiches for about 4-5 minutes per side, or until golden brown and the cheese has melted.
 Covering the pan with a lid during cooking will help the inside get all warm and gooey before the bread gets too browned.

 More grilled cheese recipes

 - Three Cheese Pizza Grilled Cheese it the easy way to enjoy white pizza, or you can dunk it in tomato sauce.